LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 - type checking of output arguments of standard predicates, which can be problematic from both semantics and performance perspectives

-Often, a relatively small of issues can cause a relatively large number of failures.
+Often, a relatively small number of issues can cause a relatively large number of failures.
 This also means that fixing a single issue can result in multiple tests that previously failed passing.

 Some Prolog compilers provide a strict ISO mode that may result in different